-Laminate flooring is a man made material that has characteristics that make it appropriate for installation in a variety of environments.
-When deciding whether to use it in a particular location you have to consider things such as the price, life cycle, maintenance requirements, and durability of the floor.
+Laminate flooring is a human-made material that has characteristics that make it appropriate for installation in a variety of environments.
+When deciding whether to use it in a particular location, you have to consider things such as the price, life cycle, maintenance requirements, and durability of the floor.
 Balancing the requirements of the space against the abilities of the material will allow you to make an appropriate decision on where laminates should be used.

->

-> Life Cycle and Laminate Flooring Warranties
+Life Cycle and Laminate Flooring Warranties

 How long a laminate floor will last will be determined by the quality of the manufacturing process and the thickness and durability of the wear layer.
 The level of foot traffic in the area of installation is also an important determining factor.
 This life span can range anywhere from 5 to 20 years.